1.

 Gernutus now waxed frantic mad,

-And wots not what to say;
+and wots not what to say;

 Quoth he at last, ‘Ten thousand crowns